tailscale/tmemes/README.md

 fun still to be had, so if you want to jump in, read on!
 There is also a wishlist of TODO items at the bottom.

-The source lives in https://tailscale.com/tailscale/tmemes.
-For now this is a private repository, but it doesn't depend on anything proprietary.

 ---

 ## Synopsis